Lisbon in 2 Days: everything you need to know

 Don’t miss Lisbon Cathedral

-Coming down from the castle towards the Tagus, you will come across Lisbon Cathedral.
-The city's most important temple can be visited free of charge, and for an extra €2.50 you can add a visit to the cloister and the treasure housed in this Romanesque church.
-A highly recommended visit, which you can learn more about by booking a guided tour of Lisbon.
+Heading down from the castle toward the Tagus River, you’ll come across Lisbon Cathedral.
+The city’s most important church is free to visit, and for an additional €2.50, you can add the cloister and the treasure housed in this Romanesque church to your tour.
+A highly recommended visit—learn more by booking a guided tour of Lisbon.

 Book a guided tour of Lisbon

-Discover the Alfama district
+Discover the Alfama neighborhood

 Book a guided tour of Alfama